Felimartinez1/Scraping-GIS-New-Haven-data/README.md

 # Scraping-GIS-New-Haven-data

-This jupyter notebook aims to extract GIS data about New Haven housing.
+This jupyter notebook aims to extract GIS data about New Haven housing and then put them in an excel file.